 How Will The Child Support Changes Impact Your Case?

 On August 8, 2018, a new Colorado law went into effect, changing the calculation for child support and spousal alimony.
 The modifications have been put in place to address the recent tax law changes signed by President Trump.
 Specifically, for divorce agreements executed on or after January 1, 2019, alimony will no longer be tax deductible to the payor (who is thought to have a higher tax rate), and taxable to the payee (who is thought to have a lower tax rate).
 Instead, the spouse paying the alimony will also have to pay all of the taxes, in theory generating more tax revenue (and higher taxes for those who are divorced).
+For the newest changes from 2019, take a look at our follow up article concerning the changes to child support and maintenance that went into effect in July 2019.

 The New Calculation